 Heritage trees are becoming quite popular.
 They may not look the prettiest, but the fruit tastes amazing.
-It will also be nice to have fruit that’s not readily available in grocery stores.
+It will also be nice to have fresh fruit that’s not readily available in grocery stores.

 I was recently browsing a website that specialized in heirloom fruit trees.
 It was so fun just to see the variety of fig trees they had available.